General

 What Is Planned Giving and Why Does It Matter?

 Planned giving is the practice of leaving money or assets to a charity through your Last Will and Testament.
-At USLegalWills.com, we help thousands of Americans create their Wills, and every Will includes the option to make charitable bequests.
+USLegalWills.com has helped numerous Americans create their Wills through our services which also let them include charitable bequests in their documents.

 Charitable giving word cloud from USLegalWills.com